shaojwa/prog/en.md

 #### expand all
 // 展开所有

+#### fairly
+There was some fairly strong pushback against the mutex patch after last week's article was written.

 #### heuristic
 // 启发式的

 #### hang
 // 挂起

 #### idempotent
 In other words, signal delivery is idempotent.

 #### indeterminate
 it is indeterminate which thread—the caller or the new thread—will next execute.

+#### incredibly
+it is simply incredibly broken.

 #### IIRC
 if I remember correctly